Sky Mix: As Pick TV

-On 1 March 2011, Sky 3 changed its name to Pick TV to disassociate the channel with Sky as it began to air more programmes from the former Channel One and Bravo.
+On 28 February 2011, Sky 3 changed its name to Pick TV to disassociate the channel with Sky as it began to air more programmes from the former Channel One and Bravo.
 Initially, the channel retained the look of the most recent rebrand which occurred a few weeks earlier.

 Since its rebrand, recent Sky One shows (such as UK Border Force, Pineapple Dance Studios) and documentary series hosted by Ross Kemp (such as On Gangs and In Search of Pirates) were shown.

 Sky's 2010 acquisition of Challenge from Living TV Group saw game shows and quiz-type programming move out of Pick TV.
 Nonetheless, it became fairly common for Pick and Challenge to cross-promote its programmes to viewers.
 These include regular trailers in between shows, and when a certain show finishes, the continuity announcer will usually tell viewers what is coming up next on both channels.

 On 20 September 2011 at 14:00, Pick TV +1 was removed from Freeview.
 This was so that all of the channels owned by BSkyB could be on multiplex C and Challenge could broadcast for 24 hours a day in Wales on the platform, in-line with the rest of the UK.

 In May 2012, Pick TV started broadcasting some older Sky One and Sky Living shows, and the former Channel One and Bravo shows.

 On Monday 7 October 2013, "TV" was dropped from the channel's name; becoming known as simply Pick.
 The channel would also introduce a new look and logo.
-On 28 June 2016, another new logo was announced which also included a brand new look.
+On 23 June 2016, another new logo was announced which also included a brand new look.

-On 1 March 2018, Pick +1 was added back on Freeview as a FreeviewHD service.
+On 1 March 2018, Pick +1 was added back on Freeview as a Freeview HD service.
 A while later the channel moved from channel 97 to 92 on Freeview.

 On 18 June 2020, Pick +1 was removed from Freeview channel 92.
 Between June and July 2020, when the Premier League resumed after lockdown, all of the remaining matches were televised due to fans not being allowed in the stadiums.
 Twenty-five of these matches were televised on Pick.

 In its later years, the channel had an increased focus on airing Sky Showcase (Sky One's successor channel, which launched in 2021) and Sky Witness programmes 12–18 months after their original broadcasts, and as well as content tailored towards Pick.

 As Sky Mix

-On 3 October 2023, it was announced that Pick will rebrand on 18 October 2023 as Sky Mix.
-This relaunch will see the channel return to its original Freeview channel number on channel 11, and it will notably be airing the first series of the HBO drama True Detective.
+On 3 October 2023, it was announced that Pick would rebrand on 18 October 2023 as Sky Mix.
+This relaunch would see the channel return to its original Freeview channel number on channel 11, and it would notably be airing the first series of the HBO drama True Detective.

 In 2024, a Sky Kids–branded programming strand launched on Sky Mix; airing on weekends from 8 am to 9 am.